 You can exercise these rights by contacting CMC’s Health Information Management Department at (603) 663-6518 or CMC’s HIPAA Privacy Officer at (603) 663-6651.

 - Provide you with this Notice as to our legal duties and privacy practices with respect to information we collect and maintain about you;

-- Notify you if we are unable to agree to a requested restriction;
+- Notify you if we are unable to agree to a requested restriction or amendment;

 - Accommodate reasonable requests you may have to communicate health information by alternative means or at alternative locations, e.g., Electronic Transmission;

 - Obtain your written authorization to use or disclose your health information for reasons other than those listed in this Notice and permitted under law; and

 - Notify you if your health information has been breached.
 Pursuant to federal regulations, breach notification must occur by first class mail within 60 days of the event.
 A breach occurs when there has been an unauthorized acquisition, access, use or disclosure of your health information that compromises the privacy or security of your health information based on a regulatory four factor risk assessment.